 (In theaters, November 2002) Forty years after Doctor No, James Bond is back with his twentieth movie, and this one is kind of a half-hearted renewal.
 In the first hour, we actually see something new: James Bond failing and being captured.
 Shocking! you say as the suave British spy does things never seen before.
 He is tortured (with a Madonna song, appropriately enough), exchanged for another prisoner and has to fight his way back in the service.
 Tons of winks to previous Bond adventures are there for the sharp-eyed viewer, including a further nod to “the original James Bond” for those hardcore Bond fans.
 The only sour notes come from Halle Berry, whose Jinx has to be one of the worst Bond Girl ever: her line delivery is flat and perfunctory, with the added disadvantage of a crass attitude that make Bond look downright humble.
 Yikes!
 The second half of the film isn’t as appealing, given that it simply delivers Yet Another Bond Adventure with the usual trappings, boring action sequences and overlong finale.
 Jinx is scarcely worth rescuing, the villains are flat, the directing/editing gets more and more incoherent as the film goes along and some truly hideous CGI shots (Bond surfing amongst the icebergs) contaminate the otherwise good visuals.
 I did like parts of the end sequence, but the rest is just dull, dull, dull… Still, it’s hard not to like Rosamund Pike and the sword-fighting sequence.
 Add those to the good first hour, and we’ve got a better-than average Bond.
 Which is all you need, really.

 (In theaters, November 1999) A mixture of the excitingly new and the distressingly familiar.
 Things start off in a promising fashion, with an extended pre-credit snippet that features an inventive action scene and intriguing new elements (Bond making mistakes, etc…) Unfortunately, the film loses steam as it goes along, only to end on a trite conventional finale that barely elicits anything beyond vague satisfaction.
 The villain Renard is, again, promisingly introduced (he cannot feel any pain!) but wasted in a role that could have been filled by anyone else.
-At least the babe-factor is distressingly high, what with Sophie Marceau and Denise Richards.
+At least the series’ vaunted sex-appeal is distressingly high, what with Sophie Marceau and Denise Richards.
 Plus, Pierce Brosnan finally proves without a doubt that he’s the best James Bond since Sean Connery.
 The World Is Not Enough, however, is an average Bond film at best, satisfying without being truly interesting.

 (In theaters, December 1997) So this is what happened to James Bond after The Rock: A lot of action, but not much of a solid plot.
 Still, better than Goldeneye.
 Pierce Brosnan is a great James Bond.
 As if killer gadgets, a lovely credit sequence and a few great lines weren’t enough, we get Michelle Yeoh as the very best Bond girl ever.
 Tomorrow Never Dies is far from being a very good Bond (Bad usage of Teri Hatcher, strange impression of deja-vu versus other Bond movies) but it’s as entertaining as anything we’ve come to expect from the franchise.
 Even spending the entire movie being half-sick standing against the rear wall of the movie theatre didn’t torpedo the experience for me.